amaryahwolf/e-commerce-db/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is a back end for an e-commerce site using Sequelize to interact with a MySQL database.
-Check out this [video](https://drive.google.com/file/d/1qi6dp7nd0x2Q0hXeTUTCzd-HTvnh_zfM/view) walkthrough to learn more about the application!
+This is a back-end template of CRUD routes for an e-commerce site using Node, Express, and Sequelize to interact with a MySQL database.

 ## Table of Contents
 - [Installation](#installation)